 This is where impact reporting resources can help.
 Charity Times has compiled a top 10 impact reporting resources available to help charities evaluate their work.

 This includes online self-assessment tools to measuring success within financial reporting.

 Social media management platforms

 Charities’ innovative use of social media in their marketing and communications has stepped up a gear amid the Covid-19 pandemic.
-In September we took a look at the top10 social media management platforms for charities.
+We have taken a look at the top10 social media management platforms for charities.

 These tools offer valuable support to tailor posts according to different audiences and platforms as well as schedule them when content will have the most impact.